Manojm21/Sports_AR/README.md

 # Sports_AR
-Welcome to our Marker-Based Augmented Reality app developed with Unity3D and Vuforia Engine!
-This application Scans image targets to reveal detailed sports models and accompanying information.Simply click on the popped-up links to access engaging sports educational content through related videos, enhancing your overall augmented reality experience.
+Welcome to our Marker-Based Augmented Reality app(Download the ISE_sportsAR1.apk in your smart phones and use) developed with Unity3D and Vuforia Engine!
+This application
+Scans image targets to reveal detailed sports models and accompanying information.Simply click on the popped-up links to access engaging sports educational content through related videos, enhancing your overall augmented reality experience.